joshed-io/estelle-and-josh/site/content/story/one.md

 Maybe the iced coffee was particularly strong (or cold) that day.

 Estelle listened and was ahead of me with every sentence I spoke.
 She educated me about the connections between the "metaphysics" I was describing and the celebrated conclusions of the great philosophers and metaphysicians that she had studied in detail while obtaining one or more of her PHDs.
 I shrank to the size of a mosquito.
-What I had feared was now certain - Estelle was way too smart for me.
+What I had suspected I knew to be true - Estelle was way too smart for me.